Make your company culture psychologically safe by offering proactive mental health support to everyone.

 Employees are put into pairs and go off for 30 minutes with the task of spending 15 minutes each talking about their life, from birth up until now.
 While one person is talking, the other listens intently and draws out the highs and lows of that person's life as they hear them (asking clarifying questions where necessary).
 When presenting back to the group, each person shows and talks through the other person's graph — and then at the end the person hearing their own graph is asked how it felt to hear that.

-One final thing that hugely helps boost interpersonal risk-taking is having a feeling of unconditional positive regard from fellow teammates.
+One final thing that hugely helps change a toxic company culture is having a feeling of unconditional positive regard from fellow teammates.
 When we don't just feel accepted because of how we've performed recently, but because of who we are fundamentally as people, it's so much easier to go out on a limb and be honest, or start conflict, or invite criticism.
 We feel safe enough to take the risk.

 A strong company culture is a double-edged sword.
 If it's paired with an entrenched feeling of psychological safety, then it can be one of the organisation's most valuable assets.
 But left unchecked, it risks creating feelings of fear among employees and ultimately morphing into a toxic cult-like environment, like BrewDog.

-By measuring psychological safety regularly, and by implementing active processes and habits to hardwire it into the machinery of the company, you can not only preserve your company culture, but keep it healthy too.
+By measuring psychological safety regularly, and by implementing active processes and habits to hardwire it into the machinery of the company, you can not only change a toxic work culture, but keep it healthy too.

 Download our psychological safety questionnaire